matplotlib/matplotlib/doc/devel/contributing.rst

     pip install -v -e ./

-This installs Matplotlib in 'editable/develop mode', i.e., builds everything and places symbolic links back to the source code from the install directory.
+This installs Matplotlib in 'editable/develop mode', i.e., builds everything and places the correct link entries in the install directory so that python will be able to import Matplotlib from the source directory.
 Thus, any changes to the ``*.py`` files will be reflected the next time you import the library.
 If you change the c-extension source (which might happen if you change branches) you will need to run::

    python setup.py build